rapdev-io/addon-datadog-agent/README.md

 This addon stands up the datadog agent in your HA environment.

-Good for:
+Good for...

+* Monitoring the health of:
+  * the host running HAOS
-* Monitoring the health of your Home Assistant setup itself
+  * your Home Assistant application containers
+  * other addons
 * Collecting+shipping all your metrics to datadog (in conjunction with the datadog integration LINK TODO)
-* ...?
+* Using any datadog platform features on top of the above (e.g. monitors and alerts)

 ## One-Click Install